shantanu-777/PDF-Extraction--Jobforce-ML/README.md

-# jobforce_ML
+# PDF Extractor

-jobforce_ML is a web application designed to extract and process data from PDF files.
-The application provides two main functionalities: extracting data using a standard method and extracting data using the Gemini AI model for more accurate results.
-The frontend is built with React and Bootstrap, while the backend is powered by Flask and various Python libraries for PDF processing and natural language processing (NLP).
+PDF Extractor is a web application designed for extracting and processing data from PDF files.
+The app offers two primary features: extracting data using a conventional method and extracting data using the Gemini AI model for enhanced accuracy.
+The frontend is built with React and Bootstrap, while the backend utilizes Flask along with various Python libraries for PDF processing and natural language processing (NLP).

 ---

 ## Project Structure

-- **`app.py`**: The main backend application file that handles routes and API endpoints.
+- **`app.py`**: The main backend application file managing routes and API endpoints.
-- **`gemini_process.py`**: Contains functions to process PDFs using the Gemini AI model.
+- **`gemini_process.py`**: Includes functions for processing PDFs with the Gemini AI model.
-- **`process_pdfs.py`**: Contains functions to process PDFs using standard methods.
+- **`process_pdfs.py`**: Contains functions for standard PDF processing.
-- **`frontend/`**: Contains the React frontend application.
+- **`frontend/`**: Holds the React frontend application.
-- **`pdf-parser/`**: Contains the source code for the PDF parser frontend.
+- **`pdf-parser/`**: Source code for the PDF parser frontend.
-- **`build/`**: Contains the build files for the frontend.
+- **`build/`**: Build files for the frontend.
-- **`uploads/`**: Directory to store uploaded PDF files.
+- **`uploads/`**: Directory for storing uploaded PDF files.
-- **`env/`**: Contains environment-specific files and dependencies.
+- **`env/`**: Environment-specific files and dependencies.
-- **`requirements.txt`**: Lists the Python dependencies for the project.
+- **`requirements.txt`**: Lists Python dependencies for the project.
-- **`render.yaml`**: Configuration file for deploying the application using Render.
+- **`render.yaml`**: Configuration file for deploying the app using Render.

 ---

 ## Key Functionalities

-### PDF Upload and Extraction
+### PDF Upload and Data Extraction

 1. **Standard Extraction**:
-   - Users can upload PDF files through the frontend.
+   - Users can upload PDF files via the frontend interface.
    - The backend processes the uploaded PDF to extract text and relevant details.
-   - Extracted data includes fields like Name, Phone, and Address.
+   - Extracted information includes fields like Name, Phone Number, and Address.

 2. **Gemini AI Extraction**:
-   - Users can opt to extract data using the Gemini AI model for improved accuracy.
+   - Users can choose to extract data using the Gemini AI model for greater precision.
-   - The backend uses the Gemini API to process the text and extract details.
+   - The backend leverages the Gemini API to process the text and extract details.

 ---